francescogerardomarra/its/modulo27/5_intellij_ide.md

    ./idea.sh
    ```
 3. Follow the on-screen instructions to complete the initial setup:
-   - Choose your theme (e.g., Light or Dark).
+   - Choose your theme (e.g. Light or Dark).
    - Skip or configure plugins as needed.

 ---